Temps and termites are on the rise. Schedule your free inspection today.

 Learn more10 must-know facts about wasps

-Chances are a wasp stung you because it felt threatened or agitated.
-This can happen when you get close to their nest or are waving your arms at them trying to shoo them away.
+It’s likely that a wasp stung you because it felt threatened or agitated.
+This can happen when you get close to their nest or are waving your arms at them, trying to shoo them trying to shoo them away.
 Rarely do wasps sting for no reason.

 Find your local branch